kulturpool/EDMLib/README.md

 ## Important Notes

-- This library is **not affiliated with, endorsed by, or directly connected to Europeana**.
+- This library is developed in the context of **[Kulturpool](https://kulturpool.at)** and is not affiliated with, endorsed by, or directly connected to Europeana.
 - Compared to the official EDM standard, there are some minor **deviations**:
   - The fields **`dc:identifier`**, **`edm:isShownBy`**, and **`edm:isShownAt`** are **mandatory**.